EquiBind: Geometric Deep Learning for Drug Binding Structure Prediction: Dataset

 \section{Dataset}

 \textbf{Preprocessing.} The time split is done after preprocessing the $19\,443$ complexes of PDBBind v2020 as follows.
 First, we drop all complexes that cannot be processed by the RDKit library~\citep{rdkit}, leaving $19\,119$ complexes.
-We process each ligand and receptor with OpenBabel \cite{openbabel} and add all missing hydrogens to the ligands using RDKit.
+We process each ligand and receptor with OpenBabel \cite{openbabel}.
 Next we correct all receptor hydrogens and add missing ones using \texttt{reduce}\footnote{\url{https://github.com/rlabduke/reduce}}.

 A significant remaining data issue is symmetric receptor structures comprised of the same protein repeated multiple times.
 In these cases, the ligand could equally likely bind to the pocket of each of the proteins, i.e., multiple ligand correct positions are possible.
 However, the ground truth ligand is only placed in one of those locations.
 Examples are in \cref{symmetric-receptors}.
 We address the majority of these cases by only keeping the connected components of the receptor, which have an atom within a 10 \AA{}\ radius of any ligand atom.